Leerrooy95/Leerrooy95/TOOLS_AND_WORKFLOWS.md

 **Product:** Portable intelligence pipeline architecture packaged as a `.tar.xz` file.

 **What it includes:** Turnkey setup for an automated OSINT dashboard using the same multi-AI pipeline architecture as Live_Trackers.
-Minimal configuration — users provide three API keys (two paid services, total operating cost under $5/month) in GitHub secrets and the pipeline runs automatically.
+Minimal configuration — users provide API keys in GitHub secrets and the pipeline runs automatically.
+Includes dual-engine entity extraction (GLiNER2 + optional Llama Scout), interactive entity graph, and nine-tab dashboard.

 **Status:** Account verification pending on sales platform.
 Pricing target: $25–$50.